ellipt01/l1l2inv2/README.md

 the script calc_xmat.sh is available.
 This script does not store X in memory, but in files, and read them when needed.
 So, calc_xmat.sh uses only small memories, but uses large space of storage.
-Before to run calc_xmat.sh, please confirm you have enought free space in your HDD.
+Before to run calc_xmat.sh, please confirm you have enough free space in your HDD.

 ### notice
 By using calc_xmat.sh, the performance of the inversion is reduced